MedKhem/grobid-dictionaries/README.md

 ## Training data

 As the rest of GROBID, the training data is encoded following the [TEI P5](http://www.tei-c.org/Guidelines/P5).
-See the GROBID quantities [annotation guidelines page](https://github.com/MedKhem/grobid-dictionaries/wiki) for detailed explanations and examples.
+See the [annotation guidelines page](https://github.com/MedKhem/grobid-dictionaries/wiki) for detailed explanations and examples concerning the best practices fro annotating the data.

 ## Generation of training data